danger/danger/README.md

 ## Useful bits of knowledge ATM

-* You can set the base branch in the command line arguments see: `bundle exec danger --help`.
+* You can set the base branch in the command line arguments see: `bundle exec danger --help`, if you commonly merge into non-master branches.
-* Currently master doesn't work on a Mac without running `brew install cmake` before the installation, it's on my TODO to work around this sometime before the next release.

 ## License